-- 1. Have I identified any indicia that the transaction might be fraudulent? - 2.
-Did I identify concerns, including the physical presence of a third party in the company of my client while they were signing the documents, suggesting that there is a risk that the client may be subject to undue influence or duress? - 3.
-Did I identify concerns about my client's understanding about the documents they are executing? - 4.
-Did I identify concerns about my client not having an adequate opportunity to ask questions about the document being signed?

-Where I have indicated "yes" to the statements above, I managed the risks by the following means:

-Attached hereto is a screen capture of, or a photograph of a screen showing my client with their photo identification that was presented to me via electronic means during the session where the above noted documents were executed.

-I DO SOLEMNLY DECLARE that the statements contained in this form are complete and true in every respect.
-AND I make this solemn declaration conscientiously believing it to be true and knowing that it is of the same force and effect as if made under oath.
+Have I identified any indicia that the transaction might be fraudulent?
+2. 2.
+Did I identify concerns, including the physical presence of a third party while they were signing the documents, suggesting that there is a r , , , subject to undue influence or duress? isk that the elicite may be 3.
+3. Did I identify concerns about my client's understanding about the docu iments they are executing?
+4. Did I identify concerns about my client not having an adequate opportuthe document being signed? nity to ask questions about Where here I have indicated "yes" to the statements above, I managed the risks by the following means: witnes tached hereto is a screen capture of, or a photograph of a screen shown tnesses to the will with their photo identification that was presented to me we session where the above noted documents were executed. • respec DO SOLEMNLY DECLARE that the statements contained in this form are conspect.
+AND I make this solemn declaration conscientiously believing it to be the same force and effect as if made under oath. ·

-DATE

-Signature of Lawyer
+DATE ATE Signature of L .awyer

 [Practice Directives 1 - 3 and Form PD1 added for historical purposes, June 1, 2020] [Form PD3 added for historical purposes.
-Was inadvertently missed in the June 1, 2020 additions] [Practice Directive 1 and Form PD1; Practice Directive 3 and Form PD3 amended, September 18, 2020]
+Was inadvertently missed in the June 1, 2020 additions] [Practice Directive 1 and Form PD1; Practice Directive 3 and Form PD3 amended, September 18, 2020] [Practice Directive 1 and Form PD1; Practice Directive 3 and Form PD3 amended, effective July 1, 2022] [Practice Directive 1 and Form PD1 amended, effective February 16, 2023]